Results 1 - 10 from 14 for cracks and fissures in 0.595 sec.

 Groundwater Glossary: The Groundwater Foundation

-Contaminant: Any substance that when added to water (or another substance) makes it impure and unfit for consumption or an intended use.
-D Darcy’s Law: A groundwater movement equation ...
+Groundwater: Water found in the spaces between soil particles and cracks in rocks underground (located in the saturation zone). ...
 Subsidence: A depression of the land surface as a result of groundwater being pumped.
 Cracks and fissures can appear in the land.
 Subsidence is virtually an irreversible process.
-Sustainable yield: See ...
+Sustainable yield: ...

 groundwater.org